Managing machines remotely with Syncovery’s Montoring Tool

 Setting up the monitoring via central status storage is more complex.
 It is done mainly on the tab sheet shown in the screenshot below, but also involves editing Syncovery.ini directly on the clients to be monitored.
 You will find detailed steps and explanations below the screenshots.

 The main requirement is that you need a folder on a server or some cloud storage that can be used.
-In this example, we will use SFTP to access monitoring.syncovery.com with user name admin and password xyz (these credentials are just an example and do not work in real life)
+In this example, we will use SFTP to access monitoring.syncovery.com with user name admin and password xyz (these credentials are just an example and do not work in real life).

 Two separate SFTP folders are actually used:

-status files that the clients send to the monitoring tool, and
+a) one for status files that the clients send to the monitoring tool, and

-command files that the monitoring tool sends to the clients.
+b) another one for command files that the monitoring tool sends to the clients.
 These commands can include starting or stopping the scheduler, editing profiles etc.

 Step 1: Specify Location for Status Files